 Teamwork, Power, & Accountability: Your Role in Collaborative Teams

 What are the characteristic of effective teams?
 How do you build collaboration?
 This workshop explores the roles we play and the relationships we foster to create collaborative teams.
 Teamwork is based on communication, trust, and valuing diversity.
 Participants investigate various work styles and determine how their own style affects group dynamics.
 Attendees explore how the management of power and accountability in teams can result in either the success or failure of the team.
 Participants analyze program outcomes to clarify common goals.
-They also participate in hands-on activities that can be easily implemented in the workplace.
-Activities include addressing hidden expertise, managing conflict, and fostering positive communication skills.

 Transformation Through Reflection